LeToNode/Play2.0-CN-doc/assets/AssetsGoogleClosureCompiler.md

 ## CommonJS style dependencies

-Play's Closure Compiler integration can also resolve dependencies that you declare with a CommonJS style, similarly to [RequireJS](http://requirejs.org/).
+Play’s Closure Compiler integration can also resolve dependencies that you declare with a CommonJS style, similarly to [RequireJS](http://requirejs.org/).

 Consider the `lib.js` file:
 ```